-Erin Trella completed her capstone project with Pet Partners for her doctoral degree in occupational therapy from Belmont University.
+Partners for her doctoral degree in occupational therapy from Belmont University.
 She became passionate about involving animals in practice through her volunteer work at an outpatient occupational therapy clinic that incorporated AAI with a wide variety of animals.
 Erin was formerly registered as a therapy team with her dog Sam through St. Hubert's Animal Welfare Center and would volunteer at hospitals, bringing the joy of therapy animals to the patients.
-She looks forward to one day incorporating animal-assisted therapy into her own practice.
+She looks forward to one day incorporating AAT into her own practice.